rancherlabs/terraform-harvester-equinix/README.md

 If you provide a Rancher API URL and keys, your Harvester environment can be managed by Rancher and a kubeconfig file will be saved locally.

 Remove max_bid_price and metro from terraform.tfvars file.
-We will choose the most affordable metroi and bid_prixe as per the plan size.
+We will choose the most affordable metro and bid_price as per the plan size.